Sup2point0/Assort/Yu-Gi-Oh!/dryconix.md

 Its only real interruption is the banish from Dark Magical Circle, which could be critical if we’ve got a weak hand, but is usually easy to overcome.
 Quadrantids is lethal against Dark Magician, since they can’t recover their Spell/Traps, and if they’ve activyzen Eternal Soul then they just end up nuking their own field.

 ### Dinomorphia
+Dinomorphia’s pretty powerful at control, which Drytron tends to struggle against.
+Luckily while [Rexterm](https://yugipedia.com/wiki/Dinomorphia_Rexterm)’s ATK-modifying effect neutralises our Battle Phase, which will be our main way to deal with their Monsters, it doesn’t stop our modules from activating their effects since they don’t activate on the field.
+If we manage to get Odd-Eyes Gravity Dragon on the field, they’re royally screwed.
+If we get an Amorphactor Pain with that too?
+Yeah, that’s gonna be rough.
+The only issue is stopping the opponent from just running over them.

 ### Dogmatika
 Haha, I’m afraid you just milled my 3 ARC LIGHTS – yeah, the mirror match is hilarious if they blindly mill my Extra Deck.